etra0/taskmgr-video/README.md

 Then, you need to run the Python script to generate the out.txt.
 The included one is the Shrek movie.

-Finally, to run the project, open a powershell in admin, `cd` into the dir then run
+Finally, edit the `dll/src/lib.rs` and change PATH to the full path of your `out.txt`, then open a powershell in admin, `cd` into the dir then run
 ```
 cargo.exe build